TheOnly8Z/ArcCW-GSO-Extras/TWEAKS.md

 Sight time reduced to 270ms, slightly better than other rifles.

 ## Sniper Rifles
 Slight delay from firing animation to cycling.
 Shoot as soon as bolt has been cycled.

+## Grenades

+### AN/M14 Thermite
+No longer does knockback.
+Does damage every 0.1s instead of 0.25s.
+Damage reduced to 50% (configurable).
+Damage ramps up from 20% to 100% over a period of 3 seconds.

+### Molotov Cocktail
+No longer does knockback.
+Damage reduced to 50% (configurable).
+Damage ramps up from 20% to 100% over a period of 5 seconds.

+### Model 5210 Smoke
+Can extinguish molotovs and thermite grenades.